Driver, Student remanded for trafficking narcotic drugs | Ghana News Agency

 By Edward Williams

-Jasikan (O/R), July 14, GNA – The Jasikan Circuit Court has remanded into Police custody, Raphael Agbele, a 42-year-old driver and Daniel Sakyi, a 26-year-old Student for trafficking 410 parcels of narcotic drugs suspected to be Indian hemp.
+Jasikan (O/R), July 15, GNA – The Jasikan Circuit Court has remanded into Police custody, Raphael Agbele, the 42-year-old driver and Daniel Sakyi, a 26-year-old Student for trafficking 410 parcels of narcotic drugs suspected to be Indian hemp.

 They both pleaded not guilty to the charge.